Palm Sunday, 937 A.D., Caliph al-Radi ordered the destruction of Jerusalem's Church of Calvary and the Church of the Resurrection.

 The seriousness of this call for help is underscored by the fact that it occurred just a few years after the Great East-West Schism of 1054, where the Byzantine Church and the Roman Catholic Church split.

-Pope Urban the Second described how Christians were treated by Islamists, who "compel (them) to extend their necks and then, attacking them with naked swords, attempt to cut through the neck with a single blow," as recorded by Robert the Monk in Medieval Sourcebook, Fordham University.
+Pope Urban described how Christians were treated by Islamists, who "compel (them) to extend their necks and then, attacking them with naked swords, attempt to cut through the neck with a single blow," as recorded by Robert the Monk in Medieval Sourcebook, Fordham University.

 With Spain exuberant after successfully driving the Muslim occupiers from Toledo and Leon a few years earlier, the First Crusade began in 1097, led by Godfrey of Bouillon.